BackupTheBerlios/hjb-svn/trunk/docs/rst/stop-connection.rst

 root of the request's URL.
 This command

 * is idempotent during the lifetime of the connection.
-I.e, it can be sent more than once to the same URL.
-If the connection is already stopped, the request is ignored.
-If the connection is no longer present, the command results in a *404 Not Found* response.
+I.e, it can be sent more than once to the same URL, and is ignored if the connection is already stopped.

+* sends back a *404 Not Found* response if the connection is no longer present.

 .. _back to commands: ./command-list.html